voldien/exceptcxx/README.md

 ### Integration with CMake

-The idea is to be able integrate this library with other project easily.
+The idea is to be able to integrate this library with another project easily.
 With CMake, it basically requires 2 lines.
-On for adding the project and second for adding it as a dependent linked library target.
+One for adding the project and the second for adding it as a dependent linked library target.

 ```cmake
 ADD_SUBDIRECTORY(exceptCXX EXCLUDE_FROM_ALL)